-For example, the local municipal public transit system is in the midst of a wholesale shift 16 towards an electrically-powered Light Rail Transit network and bus fleet.
-In addition, the utility is 17 currently fielding the highest number of large load requests in its history, primarily on account of 18 major businesses and institutions seeking to decarbonize their energy footprint by fuel-switching 19 to electricity.
-Meanwhile, residential and commercial customers are adopting electrified 20 technologies - such as electric vehicles (EVs), solar generation, storage systems and heat 21 pumps - at a steadily rising rate.
-The combined effect of these developments is an upward 22 pressure on electricity demand, a pressing need for expanded system capacity, and emerging 23 requirements for tools, programs, and human capital resources to fulfill customer expectations 24 (especially for uninterrupted service) in an increasingly electrified environment.
-25 recent years, the utility has experienced a historic series of extreme weather events causing 1 tremendous levels of damage to its distribution system and impacting upwards of 50% or more 2 of its customer base at a time.
-Foremost among these was the May 2022 Derecho storm, which 3 featured the highest wind speeds ever recorded in the Ottawa area (190 km/h) and was one of 4 the most expensive natural disasters in Canadian history.1 Having experienced first-hand the 5 devastating impacts of more frequent and intense severe weather events, and as the 6 distribution provider to the city that has become the weather alert capital of Canada,2 Hydro 7 Ottawa must take the necessary steps to further strengthen its distribution grid and enhance its 8 ability to prepare for, withstand, recover from and adapt to climate-related challenges.
-9
+For example, the local municipal public transit system is in the midst of a wholesale shift towards an electrically-powered Light Rail Transit network and bus fleet.
+In addition, the utility is currently fielding the highest number of large load requests in its history, primarily on account of major businesses and institutions seeking to decarbonize their energy footprint by fuel-switching to electricity.
+Meanwhile, residential and commercial customers are adopting electrified technologies - such as electric vehicles (EVs), solar generation, storage systems and heat pumps - at a steadily rising rate.
+The combined effect of these developments is an upward pressure on electricity demand, a pressing need for expanded system capacity, and emerging requirements for tools, programs, and human capital resources to fulfill customer expectations (especially for uninterrupted service) in an increasingly electrified environment.

+In addition, there is a heightened imperative to address the effects of climate change and increase the resilience of the critical infrastructure for which Hydro Ottawa is responsible.
+In recent years, the utility has experienced a historic series of extreme weather events causing tremendous levels of damage to its distribution system and impacting upwards of 50% or more of its customer base at a time.
+Foremost among these was the May 2022 Derecho storm, which featured the highest wind speeds ever recorded in the Ottawa area (190 km/h) and was one of the most expensive natural disasters in Canadian history.
+Having experienced first-hand the devastating impacts of more frequent and intense severe weather events, and as the distribution provider to the city that has become the weather alert capital of Canada, Hydro Ottawa must take the necessary steps to further strengthen its distribution grid and enhance its ability to prepare for, withstand, recover from and adapt to climate-related challenges.